Bacille Calmette-Guérin (BCG) Vaccine Clinical Trials, Dosage, Efficacy, Indications, Side Effects

 BCG Vaccine Dosage

-In its thirteenth report, the WHO Expert Committee first considered forming international requirements to manufacture and control the BCG vaccine on Biological Standardization.
+In its thirteenth report, the WHO Expert Committee first considered establishing international requirements for the manufacture and control of the BCG vaccine in the context of Biological Standardization.
 Approved dose: BCG vaccine can be given either cutaneously or intradermally.
-Research is currently being conducted on respiratory administration since humans' natural infection and sensitization to Mycobacterium tuberculosis occur in the respiratory system.
-The timing and dose of BCG vaccination assessed by vaccination tuberculin sensitivity (1995); US FDA; Medline.gov; U.K. - 2020; WHO.
+Research is currently being conducted on respiratory administration, as humans' natural infection and sensitization to Mycobacterium tuberculosis typically occur in the respiratory system.
+The timing and dose of BCG vaccination were assessed by vaccination tuberculin sensitivity (1995); US FDA; Medline.gov; U.K., 2020; WHO.
 The intact vials of BCG VACCINE should be stored refrigerated at 2–8°C (36–46°F).
-This agent contains live bacteria and should be protected from direct exposure.
+This agent contains live bacteria and should be protected from direct exposure to the environment.
 When used to protect against TB, BCG is injected into the skin.
-Keep the vaccination area dry for 24 hours after receiving it, and keep it clean until you cannot tell the vaccination area from the skin around it.
+Keep the vaccination area dry for 24 hours after receiving the vaccination, and keep it clean until the vaccination area is indistinguishable from the surrounding skin.

 BCG Vaccine Side Effects